 If you think this is just another simple disease that affects 1 in 100 people, then you might have to get your figures right.
 Diabetes being hereditary was a misconception that people used to have.
 Depending on the lifestyle you lead, it can get to you anytime.
 Which makes it all the more necessary to exercise regularly and be fit.
 Strength training is a form of exercise that involves lifting heavy weights and has been proving to be an effective form of exercise for a majority of diabetes affected people.
 The exercise leads to muscle enlargement which means that you are burning fat and calories even at rest and this help in control of blood glucose levels.

 However, it is very important to keep in mind that if you are suffering from type 1 diabetes, please do not take up strength training.
 It is advisable to take up or let go of anything related to health only after consulting your personal doctor.
-Unless advised against, go ahead and pick up some outdoor fitness equipment and get started.
+Unless advised against, go ahead and pick up some Commercial fitness equipment and get started.

 If you are wondering how hard you need to get going, it all depends on your age and physical condition.
 If you have been taking a long break from exercise, then start off easy and get your levels up on a weekly basis and if you have already been exercising then try to maintain the same levels and jump from cardio to strength format.